zapSNH/zapsCoolPhotonTheme/README.md

 An interactive configurator is available at https://zapsnh.github.io/zcpt-configurator/.
 To apply the settings, place the exported `user.js` file in your profile folder/directory (`Profiles` > `XXXXXXXX.profile`), launch Firefox, and then delete the `user.js` file afterwards.

-For the WebExtension version, the configurator is can be found in the extension's option page (`about:addons` > zap's cool photon theme > Preferences/Options).
-The settings apply after you click `Apply`.
+For the WebExtension version, the configurator can be found in the extension's option page (`about:addons` > zap's cool photon theme > Preferences/Options).
+The settings apply after you click `Apply` (unless you're 𝓯𝓻𝓮𝓪𝓴𝔂).

 ## Miscellaneous
 Firefox Photon icons were taken from the `omni.ja` file from Firefox 87.